-This 2-part series will introduce you to the main products and players in the fixed income markets.
-It illustrates the points covered using real market data and examples of the most commonly used Bloomberg screens for bonds.
+This 2-part course will introduce you to the main products and players in fixed income markets.
+This course teaches using real market data and examples of the most commonly used Bloomberg screens for bonds.
 Core concepts such as bond pricing, duration and yield curves are covered in detail.
-This course incorporates a wide range of applied exercises and case studies together with quizzes to test what you are learnt.
+This course incorporates a wide range of applied exercises with case studies and quizzes to test what you have learned.

 - Learn the key features of fixed income securities & bonds

 - Understand the yield curve and what it represents

 - Track yield curve changes throughout the economic cycle